BeryJu/gravity/docs/content/api/role_config.md

     - `clientSecret`: OpenID Client Secret
     - `issuer`: OpenID Issuer, sometimes also called "Configuration URL".
 Ensure `.well-known/openid-configuration` suffix is removed.
     - `redirectURL`: Redirect URL Gravity is reachable under, should end in `/auth/oidc/callback`.

+    The placeholder `$INSTANCE_IDENTIFIER` will be replaced by the instance's name and `$INSTANCE_IP` will be replaced by the instances IP.

     - `scopes`: Array of scopes that are requested, should contain `openid` and `email`